dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 5. Order the candidates.
 If the definition declares `contrastTo`, keep the current order, even when the sort itself was skipped because the reference resolved to no color.
-Otherwise shuffle, unless `${name}ColorOrder` is `'fixed'`: verbatim candidates then keep exactly the given order (duplicates included), while a definition palette is deduplicated (first occurrence wins) and sorted by UTF-16 code units (the same canonicalization `shuffle` applies before drawing, without the shuffle itself).
+Otherwise shuffle, unless `${name}ColorOrder` is `'fixed'`: the candidates then keep exactly their given order, duplicates included, whether they come from the option or from the palette.
 6. Slice to the number of stops.

 A group declared without a color entry in the style definition (the implicit